Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Experiments

 \textbf{Hyper-parameter Sensitivity}.
-There exists four important hyper-parameters in the loss function of \textit{SPSSOT}: the weight of optimal transport $\alpha$ in Eq. \eqref{eq:loss_lot}, the weight of the source data's classification loss $\theta_{s}$ in Eq. \eqref{eq:loss_cls}, the weight of discriminative centroid loss $\beta$ and the weight of group entropy $\lambda$ in Eq. \eqref{eq:loss_sum}.
-To test the stability of the performances of \textit{SPSSOT}, we test different values of $\alpha$, $\theta_{s}$, $\beta$ and $\lambda$ on both two transfer scenerios, i.e., Challenge $\rightarrow$ MIMIC and MIMIC $\rightarrow$ Challenge.
+There exist four important hyper-parameters in the loss function of \method: the weight of optimal transport $\alpha$ in Eq. \eqref{eq:loss_lot}, the weight of the source data's classification loss $\theta_{s}$ in Eq. \eqref{eq:loss_lot}, the weight of discriminative centroid loss $\beta$, and the weight of group entropy $\lambda$ in Eq. \eqref{eq:loss_sum}.
+To test the stability of the performances of \method, we take a transfer scenerio, MIMIC $\to$ Challenge, as example to test different values of $\alpha$, $\theta_{s}$, $\beta$ and $\lambda$.
 The results are shown in Fig. \ref{fig:sensitivity}.
-Comparatively speaking, it is not very sensitive to $\beta$ in both scenarios.
-As the other parameters change, the results have some fluctuations.
-According to the performance, we select the values of these parameters used in the model actually, i.e., $\alpha=0.05, \theta_{s} = 1, \beta = 0.15$ and $\lambda = 0.5$.
+Comparatively speaking, the model is not sensitive to all these parameters and the AUC just ranges from around 64 to 65.
+According to the performance, we select the values of these parameters used in our experiments, i.e., $\alpha=0.05, \theta_{s} = 1, \beta = 0.15$ and $\lambda = 0.5$. }